arsenyinfo/qudida/README.md

 # QuDiDA (QUick and DIrty Domain Adaptation)

 QuDiDA is a micro library for very naive though quick pixel level image domain adaptation via `scikit-learn` transformers.
+Is assumed to be used as image augmentation technique, while was not tested in public benchmarks.

 ## Installation
 ```